FRIBDAQ/analysis-pipeline/pages/parametermapping.md

 the next stage to understand how to map parameters and documenting the steering parameters used to create the events in the parameter file.

-The bottom lines from all of this;
+The points to take away from all of this are:

 *    If the worker defines parameters with the same name as those in the inputfile, those parameters will be loaded for each event in which they appear.